Podiatrist near Carlingford

 2. Diagnosis

-After the assessment is done, we use the collected information to give a diagnosis.
-Extra x-rays, ultrasound, or MRI could be required to better clarify your condition.
+After completing the assessment, we use the gathered information to provide a diagnosis.
+Further x-rays, ultrasound, or MRI may be necessary to clarify your condition.

 3. Treatment

-Your podiatrist will determine a tailored treatment plan based on your particular condition, lifestyle and treatment goals.
+Your podiatrist will develop an individualised treatment plan based on your specific condition, lifestyle, and treatment goals.

-Podiatry is a specialised branch of medicine that focuses on the evaluation, diagnosis, and treatment of foot and lower limb conditions.
-Although it mainly deals with foot issues, podiatry also covers the lower legs, potentially enhancing overall well-being from head to toe.
+Podiatry is a dedicated medical field aimed at the evaluation, diagnosis, and treatment of conditions impacting the feet and lower limbs.
+While it mainly addresses foot concerns, podiatry also involves the lower legs, with its advantages potentially influencing overall well-being from head to toe.

 Posture And Biomechanics